 In summary, impacts to fish as a result of the proposed action are expected to be minor and inconsequential.
 Underwater sound levels from the vessels produce sounds lower than the response threshold reported by Pearson et al. (1992), and are not likely to result in major effects to fish near the proposed survey area.
 Sedimentation could impact fish, as demersal fish eggs could be smothered if surveys were to occur in a spawning area during the period of egg production.
 However, this is unlikely because Apache has not scheduled any survey activities during the winter months when most of the demersal marine fish species in Cook Inlet spawn.
 Most diadromous fish species expected to be present in the area of Apache's survey operations lay their eggs in freshwater or coastal estuaries, and the statistical probability of diadromous fish eggs being present in the vicinity of Apache's proposed operations is small.
 Therefore, impacts on diadromous fish eggs due to abrasion, puncture, burial, or other effects associated with survey activities would be minor.
 Fish often react to sounds, especially strong and/or intermittent sounds of low frequency like those associated with air gun pulses.
-The studies that resulted in physical damage to the fish ears used noise exposure levels and durations that were far more extreme than would be encountered under conditions similar to those expected during Apache's proposed seismic survey; therefore injury to fish from exposure to air gun pulses is not expected.
 Sound pulses at received levels of 160 dB re 1 μPa may cause subtle changes in behavior.
 Pulses at levels of 180 dB may cause noticeable changes in behavior (Chapman and Hawkins, 1969; Pearson et al., 1992; Skalski et al., 1992).
 It also appears that fish often habituate to repeated strong sounds rather rapidly, on time scales of minutes to an hour.
 However, the habituation does not endure, and resumption of the strong sound source may again elicit disturbance responses from the same fish.
 While there is the potential for a small liquid hydrocarbon spill, effects would be minor with respect to overall fish populations in the vicinity and restricted to small areas.
 Apache would implement several procedures to reduce the potential for such spills from occurring.